-Govt Issues Guidelines For Rs 4,950 Cr Incentive To Discoms Under PM-Surya Ghar Scheme
+Govt issues guidelines for Rs 4,950 cr incentive to Discoms under PM-Surya Ghar scheme

 “The scheme also has the provision of an indicative rewards system to recognise and motivate the field staff of Discoms.
 Specifically, the incentives are structured to reward Discoms with 5 per cent of the applicable benchmark cost for achieving an additional capacity of 10 per cent to 15 per cent over the installed base and 10 per cent for capacities beyond 15 per cent,” it added.

 This progressive incentive mechanism aims to drive higher participation from Discoms and ensure robust growth in rooftop solar capacity.
-(Agencies)
+(PTI)